RichDeBourke/simple-f3-multi-lang-site/README.md

 **2020/07/05** – Validated the site works with Fat-Free 3.7.2, Bootstrap 4.5.0, and jQuery 3.5.1, eliminated the non-minified CSS files (just supplying minified CSS files on the website), and made some minor edits to the content (including an explanation about how I'm doing Sass in VS Code).

-**2022/07/23** – Validated the site works with Fat-Free 3.8.0, Bootstrap 4.6.1, and jQuery 3.6.0, switched from Google fonts to using system fonts, added support for reduced motion and dark mode, and updated the content.
+**2022/07/15** – Validated the site works with Fat-Free 3.8.0, Bootstrap 4.6.1, and jQuery 3.6.0, switched from Google fonts to using system fonts, added support for reduced motion and dark mode, and updated the content.

+**2022/11/17** – Validated the site works with jQuery 3.6.1 and switched to providing normal and high resolution WEBP images for light and dark modes using picture and source elements.